boku7/whereami/README.md

    +0x3f0 EnvironmentSize  : 0x124e
 ```

+## Using WinDBG to Parse the PEB and View Environment Strings
 ![](/images/bangPeb.png)

 + We can see that `!peb` command parses out the PEB structure and displays to us the Loader (Ldr) information, the address & resolved strings of the ProcessParameters struct, as well as the Environment information we are targeting.